Notes on Quantum oscillation for Hatsugai-Kohmoto model: Quantum oscillation in non-Fermi liquid: The case study on Hatsugai-Kohmoto model

 \subsection{Lattice calculation}

 In this section, we study the HK model under magnetic field on square lattice whose single-particle Hamiltonian is $\hat{H}_{0}$ (Eq.~\ref{eq11}).

-For parameters $t=e=\hbar=1$, the single-particle spectrum $\{E_{m}\}$ has been shown in Fig.~\ref{fig:1}, in which we consider a $60\times60$ system with periodic boundary condition.
-It is clear to see the well-known butterfly spectrum of $\hat{H}_{0}$ for $E_{m}$ versus flux $\Phi=2\pi w=B$.\cite{Hofstadter1976}
+Firstly, for parameters $t=e=\hbar=1$, the single-particle spectrum $\{E_{m}\}$ has been shown in Fig.~\ref{fig:1}, in which we consider a $60\times60$ system with periodic boundary condition.
+It is clear to see the well-known butterfly spectrum of non-interacting Hamiltonian $\hat{H}_{0}$ for $E_{m}$ versus flux $\Phi=2\pi w=B$.\cite{Hofstadter1976}